robak86/hardwired/README.md

 #### Using a Temporal Container

-Hardwired provides a helpers for quickly instantiating a single definition using a temporal container.
+Hardwired provides helpers for quickly instantiating definitions using a temporal container.

-- `once` - returns a single instance
+- `once` - returns a single instance using temporal container.
+The container is created on every `once` call and destroyed after.

   ```typescript
   import { once } from 'hardwired';